Readri205/MS3_Plant_Manager/README.md

 ## Site Goals

-* This website provides a functional site that allows users to create a list of plants in collections, either by entering plant details or by uploading from a search.
+  * This website provides a functionality for users to create a list of plants in collections, either by entering plant details or by uploading from a search.
 The searches can be made in a number of ways, including by name, image or by filters.
 Users are able to update the details of plants and collections in their lists.
 Users are also able to delete plants and collections.
 A user can also move a plant from one collection to another if so desired.
 A user can also amend their personal details including email, username and telephone number.
 A user is also able to fully delete their login and all plants and collections listed on that login.
 Each users logn and details are specific to that user and cannot be viewed by any other user.

   * The website is **'functional'**, allowing users to enter information about **Plants** and to view information on specific plants.
 The site is designed to show details on **Plants** where required.
   * The website concept is to provide a user with a useful list of plants;
     * what is the name of the plant?
     * what are the scientific names and details?
     * what collection do I have the plant in?
     * The structure for the **Plants** is provided by;
       * a list of **plants** entered by and for, a specific user;
       * a list of **collections** entered in which plants can be listed;
-* The plants to be entered can be made using the following methods;
+      * entering a plant can be made using the following methods;
         * **manual** where a user already has details for a plant, external to the application;
         * **search** to identify a **name** characteristic for a plant;
         * **filter** to identify **colour** characteristics for a plant; and
         * **image** using a computer or mobile device to upload a **file image**.

         * The website sources data from the **[Trefle.io](https://trefle.io/)** and **[Plant.id](https://plant.id/)**.
 The website primarily makes use of Application Programming Interfaces (API's) to construct the plant search data.
 The **[MongoDB](https://www.mongodb.com/cloud/atlas)** is used to store user data and allows for create, read, update and delete data **(CRUD)** for plant details and their user login data.
 API and other data source details are provided in the **'Application Programming Interfaces (API's) Used'** section below.

   * If the site is perceived as successful, it is anticipated that the site could be expanded as;
     * there is a significant amount of data in the Trefle database that can be utilised for more specific searches and filtering;
     * other API sources could also be utilised to improve the information set;
     * other functions could be added such as creating as a calendar for gardening jobs at a particular time of year.

 * The site is designed to be responsive and accessible on a range of devices, making it easy to navigate for interested users.
 The website was designed using **'Mobile First'** principles as the site must be perceived to be quick and easy to use and read as a reference site on a mobile device.